zivl/react-workshop/handout/immutablejs-overview.md

 console.log(num2); // num2 is the new value 15

 num1 += 4;         // num1 now points to the new value,
-                   //   we chose not to save it's previous value
+                   //   we just chose not to save it's previous value

 console.log(num1); // 16
 ```